 The demand for tax specialists with niche skill sets continues to outstrip supply, forcing employers to compete to secure top talent.
 As a result of this, specialists that operate in corporate tax are highly sought after compared to the limited pool of professionals that have this particular skill set.

-“While salaries are largely stable, employers are able to gain an edge in the competition for talent by promoting the potential for career progression a role can offer, as well as the engaging nature of the work available and the opportunity to be involved in project work,” concluded Lynley Hall.
+“While salaries are largely stable, employers are able to gain an edge in the competition for talent by promoting the potential for career progression a role can offer, as well as the engaging nature of the work available and the opportunity to be involved in project work,” concluded Daniel Connors.

 Read the latest Hiring Advice articles.